julzaza/wildwitchherbs/_posts/2025-09-22-folklore-hairloss-remedies.md

 ## Seasonal Changes

 Many people notice increased **hair shedding in winter**, when shorter days and colder temperatures can stress the scalp.
-Supporting your hair during this season with **warming herbs, scalp oils, and infusions** can help maintain strength and vitality.
+Supporting your hair during this season with **warming herbal teas and infusions** can help maintain strength and vitality.

-For a complete guide, explore our [**Ultimate Winter Herbal Remedies: Folk Recipes and Rituals for Cold Prevention**](/winter-herbal-remedies-cold-prevention/) to see which herbs and practices can nourish your hair through the cold months.
+For a complete guide, explore our [**Ultimate Winter Herbal Remedies: Folk Recipes and Rituals for Cold Prevention**](/winter-herbal-remedies-cold-prevention/) to see which herbs and practices can nourish your body through the cold months.

 ## Bringing it All Together: Integrating Tradition and Science